 When the avocado fries are done baking, sprinkle them with salt to taste.
 Cooking avocado mellows out the flavor, but the salt will perk them right up.

-Serve them while they're still warm, creamy and delicious.
-I've included instructions for a chipotle cream sauce to dip them in, but ranch dressing would be fantastic, as well!
+Serve them while they’re still warm, creamy and delicious.
+I’ve included instructions for a chipotle cream sauce to dip them in, but ranch dressing is a quick and easy substitute!